maximtop/webextensions/proposals/declarative-cosmetic.md

 - Scriptlets can be used to modify JS behavior, abort retrieval of some props, speed up timers, abort inline scripts, remove DOM element attributes or classes, etc. Technically, scriptlets change the behaviour of the page by executing small named JS functions that come with the extension.
 Example: `abort-property-read(propName)`.

+### Main issues

+* Content blocking extensions require wide permissions, mostly to apply cosmetic rules.
+This is not secure and may scare some people that the extension may be watching them.

+* Timing.
+Content blocking extensions would like to apply cosmetic rules as quickly as possible, that is, before the page loads and page scripts start executing.
+With the current approach, there is a slight delay.
+It would be ideal if the new API applied the rules after merging the CSSDOM and DOM trees built and before the layout step.

 ### How cosmetic rules are applied in MV2 and MV3?

 #### MV2